NDC elects constituency executives across Ghana

 From the Cape Coast South constituency in the Central Region, Timothy Gobah reported that voting was progressing steadily at the Centre for National Culture (CNC).

-The Central Regional vice chairman of the NDC,
+The Central Regional vice chairman of the NDC, Samuel Wilberforce told Graphic Online that "everything is going on without hitch or hindrance."

 He said the enthusiasm among delegates was as a result of some reforms introduced by the party.